-Vacation is always on people’s minds.
-Unfortunately, many employers are afraid to provide it, and even when provided, employees are afraid to take it.
-The main causes for concern are that work will pile up, deadlines won’t be met, and productivity will come to a halt.
-Apart form the actual work, employees even worry many times that their employer will view them negatively for taking too much leave.
+Unfortunately, many employers don’t see the value of vacation to the productivity of their employees.
+Their main causes for concern being that work will pile up, deadlines won’t be met, and productivity will come to a halt.
+Similarly employees worry that their employer will view them negatively for taking too much leave.

-These issues all negatively affect the work place by creating internal pressures and stresses within companies.
+These issues negatively affect the work place by creating internal pressures and stresses.
 That’s why it’s important to remember that expanding your workforce to a country with more paid vacation days can actually increase your company’s productivity.

 1. Brazil – 30 Days

 Once an employee in Brazil has completed a year of service with less than 6 absences, they are entitled to 30 days paid leave.
 When vacation is taken, the employer must provide 1/3rd of the months pay prior to the leave.
 Also, employees can work during 1/3rd of vacation time at 2 times the pay rate.

 For further information see our Brazil payroll guide